NigelYeoTW/tp/docs/DeveloperGuide.md

 <br>
 <img src="./Diagrams/Recurrence/updatingRecurrenceSD.png" alt="updatingRecurrenceSequenceDiagram" width="700"/>
 <br>
-For the reference frame of 'load from storage', it is as explained previously <br>
+For the reference frame of 'load from storage', it has been previously explained, please refer above for the implementation <br>
 For the reference frame of 'add recurring entry', refer to [checkIncomeRecurrence / checkSpendingRecurrence](#checkincomerecurrence--checkspendingrecurrence-method) method. <br>